data-to-insight/ssd-data-model/README.md

 ### Specification Components

-The object specification input file[csv] can be found in the [admin](./docs/admin) subfolder, and there is further ongoing work to provide more 'human readable' reporting methods beyond the aforementioned [data object model](https://data-to-insight.github.io/ssd-data-model/).
+The object specification input file[csv] can be found in the [admin](./docs/admin) subfolder, and there is further ongoing work to provide further 'human readable' reporting methods beyond the aforementioned [data object conceptual model](https://data-to-insight.github.io/ssd-data-model/).
+We are aiming to publish our full data-landscape overview that resulted in the specification(Once method for making availaible is agreed).

 #### Data Objects

 The datamodel is described using [YAML][yaml], which is designed to be a "human friendly" data format, offering a more readable structure than such as XML/JSON, a reduced storage/processing footprint and in combination with Git provides an audit trail of changes that can be tracked.

-The [objects](./data/objects) folder contains definition for all the specification entity/objects as well as details of synthetic data parameters and validation rules that apply to each field within the object.
+The [objects](./data/objects) folder contains definition for the specification, data objects as well as details of synthetic data parameters and validation rules that apply to each field within the object.
+At the moment, the validation definitions do not reference back to the stat-returns validation process.

 An example data object contains a description and a set of fields for that record.
 The fields have an ID (the key), a name, type, description, which cms systems the data item/field is available on and any comments,